 The Yungang Grottoes got added in the UNESCO world heritage list in 2001, and it is the largest among the four most famous ancient Buddhist grotto complexes in China.

 The other 3 Buddhist Grottoes being: Mogao Grottoes, Maijishan Grottoes which bot are located in Gansu Province in western China, and then you have the Longmen Grottoes outside Luoyang City in Henan Province.

 From my experience with visiting historical sites in China, Yungang Grottoes is one of the best-maintained sites in the whole country.

-The entrance to the site is actually more than 10 -15 minutes walk away from the caves.
+The entrance to the site is actually more than a 10 -15 minutes walk away from the caves.

 The Yungang Grottoes consist of 251 man-made caves and more than 51.000 Buddhist statues, yes you read correctly FIFTY-ONE THOUSAND.
 With the smallest statue only being 2-centimetre (0.78 Inches) tall while the biggest one being 17 meters (669 inches) tall.

-It’s said that the project that started in year 453 and took 50 years to complete had a workforce of 40.000 people with some of the Buddhist working on the site that were coming all the way from what is now Sri Lanka.
+It’s said that the project that started in year 453 and took 50 years to complete had a workforce of 40.000 people with some of the Buddhists working on the site that was coming all the way from what is now Sri Lanka.